clintharris/IDBSideSync/README.md

 - [ ] Refactor code (rename functions, classes, restructure code to classes, etc.)
     - Easier/safer to do this after everything is using TypeScript
     - Safer to do this after unit tests exist
-- [ ] Move to oploggy monorepo with `core` subdir (future: `store-indexeddb`, etc., subdirs/packages).
+- [ ] Move to sidesync monorepo with `core` subdir (future: `store-indexeddb`, etc., subdirs/packages).
 - [ ] Add support for new features
 - [ ] Create Proxy trap/handlers so that oplog can be maintain transparently as developer uses IndexedDB
     - Should be implemented to work with the standard IndexedDB API and _not_ depend on a convenience wrapper (such as idb).
-    - Should create its own IndexedDB database so that oploggy-specific CRUD won't involve locking the developer's application database.
+    - Should create its own IndexedDB database so that sidesync-specific CRUD won't involve locking the developer's application database.
     - When db conn is opened (indexedDB.open()), the resulting db should cached as a singleton so that it can be reused.
         - Note: Jake Archibald uses the same "cached singleton db conn" approach in his svgomg PWA: https://github.com/jakearchibald/svgomg/blob/master/src/js/utils/storage.js#L5
+- [ ] Set up the project to work with [CodeSandbox CI](https://codesandbox.io/docs/ci).
+- [ ] Set up a simple sandbox app in a sub-directory that can be use to demo/test the library (from relative imports)

 ## Refactoring